 Django people

-Wednesday 23 January 2008This is close to 17 years old.
+Wednesday 23 January 2008This is almost 17 years old.
 Be careful.

 Simon Willison and Natalie Downe have launched Django People, a socialish site for discovering users of the Django web framework.
 It’s heavily geography-based, which makes a nice counterpoint to the existing virtual community, where who knows where people live?